 Only some historians of science know that Maxwell was more committed to his æther model than he was to his mathematical equations.
 He always viewed that matter and EM field be treated as a single dynamical system.
 Most physicists had great difficulty separating these ideas around 1900; British physicists saw the 'atoms' as singularities in the æther continuum.
-In Cambridge, where British theorists saw themselves as mathematicians, following the famous line of Lucasian professorships, few had much appreciation of EM physics.
-It is also important to know that Maxwell rejected the idea of point sources of electricity but this was lost as his equations were hijacked by Helmholtz, who used similar hydro-dynamical results with his very different model of moving electric-charge density: modern CEM.
-Lorentz was the 'Great Peacemaker' unifying EM researches across the UK and Europe; leaving CEM to dominate solid matter, while Maxwell's theory was banished to empty space, explaining radiation.
+In Cambridge University, where British theorists saw themselves first as mathematicians, following Newton's famous line of Lucasian professorships, few had much appreciation of EM physics.
+H. A. Lorentz (the 'Great Peacemaker' 1853-1928) unified EM researches across the UK and Europe by bifurcating EM; leaving CEM to dominate solid matter, while Maxwell's theory was banished to empty space.